deremer/Redmess/README.md

 ## What's Redmess

-Redis Pub/Sub-esque implementation with persistence
+Redis Pub/Sub-esque implementation with persistence.
 A message queue for Redis in Node.js that mimics pub/sub functionality but uses Redis lists to enable persistence.
 Designed to support multiple node processes that can listen to each other to perform different tasks.
+This is essentially a highly simplified version of node-rqueue (https://github.com/votizen/node-rqueue) by Tim-Smart.

 ## Setup & see how it works